Fort Riley: Return of the 1st Infantry Division

+Facilities

+Education

+Fort Riley offers educational services for service members and their dependents, including early childhood education, schools, and higher education.

+Four Child Development Centers (CDCs) on the base provide care for children aged 6 weeks to 5 years: First Division CDC, Forsyth CDC, Warren CDC, and Whitside CDC.
+For primary education, students attend several elementary schools on base operated by the Geary County Unified School District 475, including Ware Elementary, Jefferson Elementary, Seitz Elementary, Fort Riley Elementary, and Morris Hill Elementary.
+Students in grades six through eight typically attend Fort Riley Middle School and then proceed to either Manhattan High School or Junction City High School.

+Fort Riley hosts several colleges and universities with satellite campuses on base, including Barton Community College, Hutchinson Community College, Central Texas College, Upper Iowa University, Kansas State University, Central Michigan University, Southwestern College, and the University of Mary.
+Kansas State University's main campus is located in nearby Manhattan, Kansas, providing additional educational opportunities for those who reside on base.

 Irwin Army Hospital

-A year after the post was established in 1853, a temporary hospital was constructed near the present day Post/Cavalry Museum and Patton Hall on the main post.
+A year after the post was established in 1853, a temporary hospital was constructed near the present-day Post/Cavalry Museum and Patton Hall on the main post.
 A permanent hospital, which is now the Post/Cavalry Museum, was built in 1855 with a clock tower added in 1890.
-The second hospital replaced the 1855 hospital in 1888 and is now Post Headquarters.
+The second hospital, later known as Summerall Hall, replaced the 1855 hospital in 1888 and is now Post Headquarters.
 A third hospital was built in 1941 at Camp Whitside and named Cantonment Hospital, later Station Hospital.
 The second hospital remained as an annex until 1957.
 The fourth hospital (now known as the "Legacy Hospital") was dedicated in 1958, and a new facility on the site of the previous Station Hospital opened in 2016.
-The Legacy and current hospitals were named after Brigadier General Bernard John Dowling Irwin "The Fighting Doctor" who won the Medal of Honor for distinguished gallantry in action during an engagement with the Chiricahua Indians near Apache Pass, Arizona Territory, in February 1861.
-As of 2016 the hospital has 47 beds and is staffed by 45 physicians.
+The Legacy and current hospitals were named after Brigadier General Bernard John Dowling Irwin, "The Fighting Doctor", who won the Medal of Honor for distinguished gallantry in action during an engagement with the Chiricahua Indians near Apache Pass, Arizona Territory, in February 1861.
+As of 2016, the hospital has 47 beds and is staffed by 45 physicians.